Digital-Working-Group/voice-standardize/pydub/README.md

  validate_files()
 ```

-This will output standardized audio to ../sample_audio/FILETYPE/test_output and will output a comparison CSV to ../sample_audio.
+This will output standardized audio to ../sample_audio/*FILETYPE*/test_output and will output a comparison CSV to ../sample_audio.
+The validation uses sha256 hashes and only compares the output audio files.
+It excludes the metadata CSV and JSON files due to filepaths being included in the metadata.

 ## Citations
 ```bibtex